Ways to Get Involved

 Learn more about Clean Lakes Alliance and our community efforts to reduce phosphorus by participating in our volunteer, educational, and networking events:

 A series of educational events that put the latest research by scientists and lake experts in front of community leaders.
-Second Wednesday of every month, except December, at The Edgewater.
+These events take place on the second Wednesday of each month.

 Opportunities for businesses to volunteer on meaningful and rewarding lakeshore projects while becoming informed and engaged in the issues that affect water quality.